 And all we ever wanted, was to survive

-The end of the world has always lingered in the air; the dismal desolation of doomsday and the contemplation, if not an experience of it, is not foreign anywhere in the world.
+The end of the world has always lingered in the air; the dismal desolation of doomsday and the contemplation, if not an experience of it, is not foreign anywhere on this planet.
 Only now its reality consolidates, feeding on innocence without warning, just across our white picket fences.

 You said if we make it through